 Do you need a quick and simple answer to some popular football questions?
-This page lists the most common and frequently asked questions about football rules.
-You should find the answer you are searching for in this football FAQ section.
+This page lists the most common and frequently asked questions about soccer rules.

 Each query phrase gets regarded as a pertinent question whose answer cannot be a simple 'yes' or 'no'.
 As a rule, learning the answers to these FAQs is the most basic fundamental in problem-solving and information-gathering.